ckesanapalli/davidschirduan.github.io/_posts/2019-03-19-FlashReviews.md

 tags: reviews
 ---

-So I have bought a LOT of stuff.
+I have bought a LOT of stuff.
 And I probably won't get to read/play all of it any time soon.
 SO! in order to turn cleaning into content, here's a bunch of quick impressions/surface thoughts of my backlog.

 I will label every item as one of: